-NCC's Veterinary Technician program is a joint collaboration with Lehigh Carbon Community College (LCCC) and is also accredited by the American Veterinary Medical Association.
-In addition to completing science courses and labs at NCC's main campus, students take part in on-site clinical training at LCCC's veterinary technician barn, where hands-on experience includes working with domestic and exotic animals both large and small.
+NCC's veterinary technician program is a joint collaboration with Lehigh Carbon Community College (LCCC) and is also accredited by the American Veterinary Medical Association.
+In addition to completing science courses and labs at NCC's Bethlehem Campus, students take part in on-site clinical training at LCCC's veterinary technician barn, where hands-on experience includes working with animals both large and small, and both domestic and exotic.
 Students develop the latest techniques and skills while working with industry professionals to properly diagnose and treat animals that need a general checkup, are suffering from any variety of ailments, or may need a surgical procedure.

 Graduates of the program can expect to find jobs as Veterinary Technicians, in biologic research labs, as Lab Animal Technicians, in small and large animal practices, in exotics and specialty practices, at zoos, with wildlife rehabilitation centers, and with pharmaceutical companies, teaching institutes, diagnostic labs, aquariums, animal shelters, and animal feed companies.

 Veterinary Technicians perform many of the same tasks for veterinarians that nurses and other professionals perform for physicians.
 These tasks include general animal care, surgical assistance, laboratory tests, x-rays, anesthesia, and critical care.

 - Large Animal Practice

 - Exotics and Specialty Practices

 - Teaching Institutes